 The theory behind HIFU ablation involves the important property of thermal necrosis due to the absorption of ultrasound energy.
 During transmission, the sound energy intensifies at the tissue site and induces cavitation damage.
 The focused ultrasound energy applies local heat and destroys the diseased tissue through ablation.
 This elevation of temperature to 90 degrees means no tissue can survive.

-The aim of magnetic resonance-guided focused ultrasound (MRgFUS) is to deliver focused high-energy ultrasound waves into the tissue to cause thermal coagulation of the targeted tissue.
-The ultrasound transducer contains a piezoelectric plate which is capable of producing high-energy sound waves.
-During this process, the ultrasound field and vibration frequency are dependent on the shape and size of the organ(s) and/or tissue within the human body.
+Magnetic resonance-guided focused ultrasound (MRgFUS) aims to deliver focused high-energy ultrasound waves into the tissue to cause thermal coagulation of the targeted tissue.
+The ultrasound transducer contains a piezoelectric plate that is capable of producing high-energy sound waves.
+During this process, the ultrasound field and vibration frequency depend on the shape and size of the organ(s) and/or tissue within the human body.

-Ultrasonography has several advantages over other medical imaging modalities, for example, computed tomography (CT) and magnetic resonance imaging (MRI) because it can produce real-time images of the anatomical structures within the human body.
-The other imaging technologies such as positron emission tomography (PET), has the capability of measuring functional activities of the body as compared to ultrasound imaging which is not used for functional imaging over a longer period of time.
+Ultrasonography has several advantages over other medical imaging modalities, for example, computed tomography (CT) and magnetic resonance imaging (MRI), because it can produce real-time images of the anatomical structures within the human body.
+Other imaging technologies, such as positron emission tomography (PET), can measure the body’s functional activities compared to ultrasound imaging, which is not used for functional imaging over a longer period of time.

 This limitation has started an investigation into the potential of using ultrasound imaging for measuring events as a function of time.
 For example, what happens to contrast agents over a period of time in the human body and how organs such as the heart respond to the perfusion of a contrast agent.

 Ultrasound systems using real-time 3-D ultrasonography or 4-D ultrasound imaging have several advantages for guiding interventional medical procedures.
-These systems can visualise real-time tissues and organs in 3-D. Real-time 3-D ultrasonography is preferred over 2-D ultrasound imaging for surgical tasks and complex procedures due to its accuracy and efficacy.
+These systems can visualise real-time tissues and organs in 3-D. Due to its accuracy and efficacy, real-time 3-D ultrasonography is preferred over 2-D ultrasound imaging for surgical tasks and complex procedures.
 In comparison to volumetric imaging alternatives, such as MRI and CT, real-time ultrasound imaging has a faster imaging acquisition rate of 30 volumes per second, thus enabling excellent image visualisation.